-Most of the Caribbean hotels we recommend have watersports on the beach and in the Med we offer two beach clubs, Nikiana Beach Club in Greece and Letoonia Resort in Turkey.
-All the hotels we recommend have pools if you just want to relax and we also offer villas with private pool in the Ionian in Greece.
+Most of the Caribbean hotels we recommend have watersports on the beach and all of the hotels we recommend have pools if you just want to sit back and relax with a good book.

 As none of our holidays are "pre-packaged" you can book flights to add a couple of days ashore.
 City centres are not our speciality so we won't recommend a hotel but we can arrange your flights and transfers to fit your own hotel booking.
 This is a popular choice for clients travelling to Athens, Split, Palermo, Naples and Stockholm.

 Add a few days or a week ashore to enjoy a beach hotel or city break.

 Relax in a hotel on the superb white sand beaches of the Caribbean before or after your yacht charter.